Beyond Perfect: Bodies, Barbie, and Boardrooms

 Disorders seem to also be starting younger: a 2022 report by JAMA on data from 12,000 children warned that 5% of them — both girls and boys — engaged in binge eating, a form of disordered eating behavior.
 These behaviors can lead to eating disorders.

-While many attribute eating disorders and body dysmorphia to cultural expectations and unrealistic ideals surrounding weight and size, they can also be triggered by anxiety, depression, food insecurity, a difficult life event or trauma, or as might be in the case in anorexia nervosa, genetics.
+While many attribute eating disorders and body dysmorphia to cultural expectations and unrealistic ideals surrounding weight and size, they can also be triggered by anxiety, depression, food insecurity, a difficult life event or trauma, or as can be the case in anorexia, genetics.
 With increasing levels of diagnosed depression and anxiety, especially in young cohorts, we can expect to see rising rates of eating disorders.
-See chart below for rates of eating disorders and co-occurring mental illness.
+See the chart.

-More recently, researchers found that social media might have a significant impact on individual body perception by fostering a constant cycle of comparison (and feedback) and often making people feel inadequate: within 30 minutes of joining TikTok, a 13-year-old user can easily encounter content related to eating disorders and self-harm according to a New York Times investigation.
-Eating disorders often begin in adolescence but rarely end there.
+More recently, researchers found that social media might have a significant impact on individual body perception by fostering a constant cycle of comparison (and feedback) and often making people feel inadequate: within 30 minutes of joining TikTok, a 13-year-old user can easily encounter content related to eating disorders and self-harm (source).

 Despite common beliefs, eating disorders and body dysmorphia are not limited to body-conscious teenage girls.
-Eating disorders also affect high achiever Type-A women.
-Indeed, according to research, female high-achievers tend to meet their need for perfection and compensate for the negative emotions from stress and failure with the positive feelings they experienced by controlling their diet.
+Eating disorders also affect high-achieving Type-A women.
+Indeed, according to research, female high-achievers tend to meet their need for perfection and compensate for the negative emotions associated with stress and failure by controlling their diet, thereby experiencing positive feelings.

 But women aren’t the only ones experiencing negative body image: about one in three people struggling with an eating disorder is a man.
 The sexes are nearly equally affected by disordered eating behaviors (including binge eating, purging, laxative abuse, and fasting for weight loss).

 Our food and body are such easy targets for control in a life where there is so little that we can control.
-There are endless exercise programs and human performance podcasts, tips, and it is all so quantifiable: we can measure “success” in calories, fat grams, carbohydrates, or reps … as well as pounds and grams and/or chase our personal and actual metric for “perfection” (weight, BMI, muscle tone, body fat percentage).
-Body control is a way to gain control in a world that feels chaotic and unsafe — be it at home and from COVID-19.
+There are endless exercise programs and human performance podcasts, tips, and it is all so quantifiable: we can measure “success” in calories, fat grams, carbohydrates, or reps … as well as pounds and grams and/or chase our personal and actual metric for “perfection” (weight, BMI, etc.).
+Body control is a way to gain control in a world that feels chaotic and unsafe, be it at home or from COVID-19.

-With discipline, we can create any kind of manipulation we like to satisfy our interests and metrics of perfection.
-This is something more difficult to do in work, families, and with other aspects of our lives, which may feel, on occasion, completely out of our control.
+With discipline, we can create any manipulation we like to satisfy our interests and meet our standards of perfection.
+This is something more challenging to manage in our work, families, and other aspects of our lives, which may feel, on occasion, completely out of our control.

 Aiming Towards Balance and Picking the Right Mirror

-It is perhaps time to open our eyes to confront the reality: rather than higher esteem or life fulfillment, sacrificing ourselves to the altars of an idealized self-perfection most often lead to depression, burnout, stress, inefficiency, exhaustion, and cynicism, all of which hampers our mental well-being — in our real and digital lives, and as well as workplaces, boardrooms, and bedrooms.
+It is perhaps time to open our eyes to confront the reality: rather than higher esteem or life fulfillment, sacrificing ourselves to the altars of an idealized self-perfection most often leads to depression, burnout, stress, inefficiency, exhaustion, and cynicism, all of which hamper our mental well-being — in our real and digital lives.

 Perfect titles and bodies might just be tricky life loans for unattainable “perfect lives” —that we will eventually have to pay back.
-It is not surprising that leaders who work within a culture obsessed with appearance and performance often fall into perfectionism, especially among women pursuing corporate success.
-But the reality is that this causes unnecessary stress, anxiety and could result in low self-esteem and imposter syndrome.
+It is not surprising that leaders who work within a culture obsessed with appearance and performance often fall into perfectionism.
+But the reality is that this causes unnecessary stress, anxiety, and could result in low self-esteem and imposter syndrome.

 Have we failed to look into the right mirror?
 Looked to the mirror of an (amorphous and decidedly amoral) perfected self, instead of into the eyes of those who love us — and who love us with all our faults — and for whom our perfection is not a goal, it is already (and always will be) a given.

 Instead, take a look around you.
 Who do you care about?
 Who cares about you?
-On the one hand you are a valuable mirror for others — your love and care quite often means the world to another person.
+On the one hand, you are a valuable mirror for others — your love and care quite often mean the world to another person.
 By the same token, when you last looked into the eyes of someone who loved you, whether a child, or a spouse, or a significant other, and you saw true love there, didn’t you feel a true moment of relaxation?
-Where you could truly be yourself?
-And say anything, and do anything, and look any way (dressed up and ready for the gala or with morning-breath and bed-head) — and it didn’t matter.
-Because you were loved.
+Where could you truly be yourself?
+And say anything, and do anything, and look any way — and it didn’t matter, as you were loved.

 Below are questions that can help us open up these possibilities for ourselves and each other.